wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Roxy Belmeadows_** : And how would you respond to critics who say that most normal people don't like golf?

-**_Gideon_** : Well it's not for them.
-Membership will only be offered to the very very wealthy, and I've already had interest from some very high profile posho's.
+**_Gideon_** : Well it's not for normal people is it?
+Membership will only be offered to the very very wealthy, and I've already had interest from some very high profile poshos.
 You see, it only needs a few very rich old blokes to make ME a very rich young bloke, do you see?
 It's a win win.

 - We see Chris appear at the side of the curtains